Table of Contents

 Pricing may be found at the website of the New Cat Condos company of Phoenix AZ

-Should I Also Buy a Scratching Post?
+Should I Buy My Cat a Scratching Post?

 I have often witnessed that some cats will jump up and sit on top of a scratching post even though there is really no place to sit.
 It’s like sitting atop a fence post.